Personal Development Courses

 Empowering young leaders

-Scouts primarily develop their leadership skills by participating, assisting and leading in their Unit program, through learning by doing, and when working with others through the Patrol System.
-Personal Development Courses do not ‘teach’ these skills, but help to solidify learnings, create space for reflection, and open up new opportunities for personal growth.
+Scouts build their leadership skills primarily by participating, assisting, and leading within their Unit program, learning by doing and working together through the Patrol System.
+Personal Development Courses don’t “teach” leadership directly; instead, they consolidate existing learning, create opportunities for reflection, and open the door to new avenues of personal growth.

-Adult volunteers and youth members involved in delivering Personal Development Courses should use their creativity and local context to make each course fun, adventurous, challenging and inclusive for the Scouts participating.
-The course guides provided below contain the ‘what’ and the ‘why’.
-Activities (the ‘how’) have been included to complete the package, noting that the use of the Scout Method is needed to fully realise the activities and this is adapted best by individual course organisers.
+Adult volunteers and youth members delivering Personal Development Courses are encouraged to draw on their creativity and local context to ensure each course is fun, adventurous, challenging, and inclusive for all participants.
+The course guides provided outline the ‘what’ and the ‘why’, while suggested activities (the how) are included to complete the package.
+To bring these activities to life, the use of the Scout Method is essential and should be adapted by course organisers to best suit their context.

 Completing a Personal Development Course is a great achievement!
 At the end of a course or after returning to their Unit, Scouts should reflect on what they have learned and how it applies to their path of leadership and personal growth.